i Overview of the US healthcare system

 The trend toward consolidation of the healthcare industry in the United States has created a number of different ownership and management models.
 Entities entering the healthcare market typically acquire a healthcare business though an asset acquisition, a stock or limited liability company acquisition, a merger, or a true consolidation that forms a new entity.

 In addition to the foregoing organisational changes, control of a hospital can be transferred or shared through the formation of a joint venture or the establishment of a management or co-management relationship.
-Joint ventures are a common vehicle for extending the reach of an existing hospital into new neighbourhoods and markets, or for leveraging the assets of multiple (usually two) existing market participants in order to enhance the collective ability of those participants to serve their combined communities.
+Joint ventures are a common vehicle for extending the reach of an existing hospital into new neighbourhoods and markets, or for leveraging the assets of multiple (usually two) existing market participants to enhance the collective ability of those participants to serve their combined communities.
 Another vehicle for entering the marketplace, potentially with minimal assets, is a management agreement.
 Under the terms of a typical management agreement, one party with special expertise in the operation and management of a hospital will essentially assume control of the assets and personnel of an existing facility.

 It has also become increasingly common over the past two decades for governmental hospitals to enter into management agreements with private parties with the private entity managing the governmental hospital.
-Such 'public-private partnerships' raise complex issues under the special laws that apply to governmental agencies.
+These 'public-private partnerships' raise complex issues under the special laws that apply to governmental agencies.
 These include laws that: require most governing body meetings to be public; require public disclosure of most of the agency's documents; provide special liability protections for the entity and its employees; and, similar to the laws protecting the assets of tax-exempt organisations, protect the assets of the governmental entity from exploitation by private parties, and prevent 'gifts of public funds' or the 'lending of the government entity's credit'.

 Hospitals seeking to lawfully partner with their physicians may also enter into 'co-management agreements'.
 These are contractual arrangements under which certain physicians in a particular specialty (e.g., cardiology, oncology, gastroenterology) agree to provide certain management services to a service line of a hospital.
 The purpose of the agreements is to develop and manage the service line collaboratively, and to improve its quality and efficiency of delivery.

-As the proposed $69 billion merger between health insurance giant Aetna and pharmacy chain CVS indicates, other areas of the healthcare industry have also been swept up in the move toward greater consolidation.
+As the proposed US$69 billion merger between health insurance giant Aetna and pharmacy chain CVS indicates, other areas of the healthcare industry have also been swept up in the move toward greater consolidation.
 Under the terms of the proposed merger, Aetna would become a subsidiary of CVS, which the companies argue would provide for better coordination and continuity of care by helping patients to adhere to their medication regimens.
 Given the size of the deal, the merger requires federal approval, and a number of antitrust experts and other groups – including, most recently, the American Medical Association, the largest provider association in the country – have spoken out against it.
 They argue that the combination would lessen competition and increase insurance premiums.

 ii Restrictions on ownership